ssurivko20/history-of-wars/README.md

 # History of Wars

-History of Wars is a website created to show and explain simply about: scientific explanation of human aggression, the most catastrophic wars in history, wars consequences on statistics and influence of wars in culture and art and famous quotes :P.
+History of Wars is a website created to show and explain simply about: scientific explanation of human aggression, the most catastrophic wars in history, wars consequences on statistics and influence of wars in culture and art (and famous quotes :P).